Grid Themes

 Also a Landscape (.LCP) File can be converted to a multi-band GeoTIFF format file which can be used in FlamMap or viewed with a GIS.

-Grid Theme Commands
+Individual Grid Theme Commands

 Right-clicking any individual grid theme (Auxiliary, Landscape, or Output) in the "Tree" Pane displays this short cut menu.